 テストケース:map-reduce

-Rust makes it very easy to parallelise data processing, without many of the headaches traditionally associated with such an attempt.
+Rust makes it very easy to parallelize data processing, without many of the headaches traditionally associated with such an attempt.

 The standard library provides great threading primitives out of the box.
 These, combined with Rust's concept of Ownership and aliasing rules, automatically prevent data races.

 The aliasing rules (one writable reference XOR many readable references) automatically prevent you from manipulating state that is visible to other threads.
-(Where synchronisation is needed, there are synchronisation primitives like Mutexes or Channels.)
+(Where synchronization is needed, there are synchronization primitives like Mutexes or Channels.)

 In this example, we will calculate the sum of all digits in a block of numbers.
 We will do this by parcelling out chunks of the block into different threads.
 Each thread will sum its tiny block of digits, and subsequently we will sum the intermediate sums produced by each thread.